wilson0x4d/once-crunch/README.md

 ### Prerequisites

 You should be able to use Windows, Linux, or macOS as a "Host environment".
-The Host environment requires the following:
+The scripts provided expect the environment has the following:

 - [Podman](https://podman.io/); a cross-platform tool that manages containers, pods, and images.
-- [PowerShell](https://github.com/PowerShell/PowerShell); a cross-platform automation and configuration tool/framework.
 - [Git](https://git-scm.com/); a free and open source distributed version control system.
+- [PowerShell](https://github.com/PowerShell/PowerShell) or `bash`, the PowerShell scripts will run on Windows, Linux, and macOS.
+For bootstrapping/installation steps both `pwsh` and `bash` scripts are provided.
+Internal to the container sometimes only one or the other exists for a particular purpose.

 You could forego these pre-reqs, you will however need to perform dependent tasks manually through alternative means.

 ### Storage

 At the time of this writing, the game requires approximately 50GiB of storage.
 Once Crunch will consume an additional 100-200GiB of storage depending on how you use it.
+When running the container you should specify a "data directory" parameter to a directory on a storage volume which has sufficient space.

 ### Containers